 Students who do not adhere to the terms of their probation may be withdrawn from the class.

-The role of district nurses
+The role of licensed school nurses

 Our licensed school nurses provide care in concert with health paraprofessionals for students at all schools.
-They perform the following services.
+They perform the following services:

 - provide needed physical assessment, direct nursing care and specialized health procedures to students